New Risk Assessment Aims To Stop Cancer Before It Starts

 Assessing Your Cancer Risk

-The first step is to take the cancer risk assessment, which requires less than five minutes.
-It includes questions about your family ancestry, cancer history and health background such as smoking history.
+The first step is to complete the cancer risk assessment, which takes less than five minutes.
+It includes questions about your family history, cancer history and health background, such as smoking history.

-“It’s a few minutes that could save someone’s life,” Dr. Obeid says.
+“It’s a few minutes that could save your life,” Dr. Obeid says.

 After completing the questionnaire, you get a detailed report about your cancer risk.
-Afterward, a nurse calls you to talk about next steps based on your results, such as genetic testing.
-The genetic test is a saliva test that checks for cancer-causing gene mutations.
+Afterward, a nurse will call you to discuss the next steps based on your results, such as genetic testing.
+The genetic tests are easy-to-use at-home options that include a saliva or oral cheek swab test that checks for cancer-causing gene mutations.

-The saliva test can be mailed to your home — it doesn’t require a visit to a lab or a doctor’s office.
-You simply spit into a tube and mail it out for testing.
+The genetic test can be mailed to your home — it doesn’t require a visit to a lab or a doctor’s office.
+You simply spit into a tube or swab your cheek, then mail the sample for testing.
 Labs analyze your saliva to check for gene mutations.

-Insurance usually covers the saliva test for those who are eligible; if yours doesn’t, the Hennessy institute can provide resources to help offset the cost of testing.
+Insurance usually covers the genetic test for eligible individuals; if yours doesn’t, the Hennessy Institute can provide resources to help offset the cost of testing.

 Mark Needleman, a semi-retired optometrist in Westfield, New Jersey, was concerned about his family’s history of cancer.
-His brother is a pancreatic cancer survivor, his aunt had uterine cancer, and there was non-Hodgkin’s lymphoma and liver cancer in his family, too.
+His brother had pancreatic cancer, his aunt had uterine cancer, and there was non-Hodgkin’s lymphoma and liver cancer in his family, too.

 He completed the risk assessment in March 2025.
 The results suggested he’d be a good candidate for genetic testing, so he was sent a saliva test.
 He found it simple to complete and appreciated that it was covered by his insurance.